Contrarian investing

 Contrarian investing is an investment strategy that is characterized by purchasing and selling in contrast to the prevailing sentiment of the time.

 A contrarian believes that certain crowd behavior among investors can lead to exploitable mispricings in securities markets.
 For example, widespread pessimism about a stock can drive a price so low that it overstates the company's risks, and understates its prospects for returning to profitability.
 Identifying and purchasing such distressed stocks, and selling them after the company recovers, can lead to above-average gains.
 Conversely, widespread optimism can result in unjustifiably high valuations that will eventually lead to drops, when those high expectations do not pan out.
-Avoiding (or short-selling) investments in over-hyped investments reduces the risk of such drops.
+Avoiding investments in over-hyped investments reduces the risk of such drops.
 These general principles can apply whether the investment in question is an individual stock, an industry sector, or an entire market or any other asset class.

 Some contrarians have a permanent bear market view, while the majority of investors bet on the market going up.
 However, a contrarian does not necessarily have a negative view of the overall stock market, nor do they have to believe that it is always overvalued, or that the conventional wisdom is always wrong.
 Rather, a contrarian seeks opportunities to buy or sell specific investments when the majority of investors appear to be doing the opposite, to the point where that investment has become mispriced.
 While more "buy" candidates are likely to be identified during market declines (and vice versa), these opportunities can occur during periods when the overall market is generally rising or falling.

+Risks and Criticisms

+Contrarian investing is not without its risks.
+The primary risk is that the market's consensus can sometimes be correct, and the asset an investor buys may continue to fall in value.
+It can also be psychologically challenging to go against the crowd, and an investor might face significant losses before their thesis proves correct, if it ever does.
+Furthermore, being right on the fundamentals but wrong on the timing can still lead to poor returns.